Claude Code vs OpenCode: Terminal AI Coding Agent Comparison (2026)

 • OpenCode + Haiku for quick reviews (cheapest)

-Connect both to Ivern Squads for coordinated task routing:
+Connect both to Ivern AI for coordinated task routing:

 # Connect Claude Code